k3ssen/SymfonyVuetified/README.md

 # Symfony form as Vue component

-Using form-functions in Twig or form_themes to create a Vuetify-form is conceptually easy, but very hard when dealing with edge-cases.
-This bundle uses a `FormVue` class that json_encodes Symfony's `FormView`.
+Using form-functions in Twig or form_themes to create a Vuetify-form is difficult, especially when dealing with edge-cases.
+This bundle introduces the `FormVue` class that processes Symfony's `FormView` to enable json_encoding.
-This json is passed to the vue component, `vue_form`, to have the entire form render by using Vue.
+This json is passed to the `sv_form` vue component to have the entire form rendered in Vue.

 Example Usage:
 ```vue